adyen-examples/adyen-step-by-step-integration-workshop/README.md

-# Build Your Own Payment Integration with Adyen - Clean Spring Boot template
+# Build Your Own Payment Integration with Adyen - Clean template

 ### Prerequisites